agile-learning-institute/mongoSchemaManager/README.md

 # schemaManager

-schemaManager is a **Containerized Configuration as Code** MongoDB Schema Management platform.
-Seperation of Concerns, Data Engineering, and Data Quality
+mongoSchemaManager is a **Containerized Configuration as Code** MongoDB Schema Management tool.
+This tool is designed to support the work of a data science engineer who is responsible for ensuring the quality of data captured and managed by a traditional CRUD based web applicaiton.
+The tool is designed with automated deployment in mind, and streamlines the job of ensuring data quality in a programming language agnostic manner.

 # Users Guide